-The bill amends several sections of the Code of Alabama 1975 related to the Lee County Commission and the county engineer's responsibilities.
-Key changes include the requirement for the county engineer to be a qualified civil engineer residing in Lee County, and the delegation of authority for managing the county highway department and maintaining county infrastructure to the county engineer, as determined by the county commission or its designee.
+The bill amends several sections of the Code of Alabama 1975 related to the responsibilities of the Lee County Commission and the county engineer.
+Key changes include the requirement that the county engineer must reside in Lee County and be responsible for managing the county highway department, including the maintenance of roads, highways, bridges, and ferries, at the discretion of the county commission or its designee.
 The bill also clarifies that the county engineer will report to the county commission or its designee, rather than the commission as a whole.

 Enrolled: 45-41-130, 45-41-130, 45-41-130, 45-41-130, 45-41-130, 45-41-130, 45-41-130, 45-41-130